Public Health Career Guide: Human Services

 Health & Human Services Salary

-The following is a chart of the most common health and social services jobs and their national average salaries, as reported by Salary.com:
+The following is a chart of the most common health and social services jobs, shown with average salaries, as reported by the US Bureau of Labor Statistics in 2023:

 As mentioned earlier, these pay rates are usually commiserate with experience.
-Those who make the in the top 10 percent of salary typically have several years of experience under their belt, a higher level of educational attainment, or both.
+Those who earn salaries in the top 10 percent typically have several years of experience under their belts, a higher level of educational attainment, or both.
 They have also taken the time to hone the skills necessary to gain promotions and advancements in their chosen career path.

 In addition to education, experience and skills, those in health and human services might see higher pay depending upon where they work.
-For example, marriage and family therapists often find the highest rates of pay in state government positions, which would include state-run social service organizations; other high-paying industries include home health care, local government, general medical and surgical hospitals and social advocacy organizations.
-Rehabilitation counselors have a much different salary outlook when it comes to where they work; the highest-paying industry is insurance carriers, followed by educational support services, general medical and surgical hospitals, elementary and secondary schools and nursing care facilities.
+For example, marriage and family therapists can find the highest rates of pay working with home health care services.
+Other high-paying industries include elementary and secondary schools, state and local government, and work with religious organizations.
+Rehabilitation counselors have a much different salary outlook when it comes to where they work; the highest-paying industry is insurance carriers, followed by ambulatory health care services, nursing care and assisted living facilities, and finally psychiatric and substance abuse hospitals.

 In addition to the industry, another factor to consider is the geographic region.
 Some states have much higher demand than others for a particular health and human services profession, as well as a much higher salary.
-According to the BLS, the top-paying states for healthcare social workers included the District of Columbia, California, Nevada, Connecticut and Rhode Island.
-For community health workers, the top states for best pay included the District of Columbia, Nevada, Washington, New Jersey and Wisconsin.
+According to the BLS, the top-paying states offering the best average salaries for healthcare social workers are California, New Jersey, Oregon, Connecticut, and Rhode Island.
+For community health workers, the top states in terms of best average pay are New Mexico, Rhode Island, Nevada, Connecticut, and Alaska.

-Though many factors enter into the salary expected for health and human services professions, a few key points might help guide those who seek a job with higher pay.
+Though many factors enter into the salary that health and human services professionals can expect to earn, there’s a few key points that would help guide those looking to earn more.
 Though health and human services are needed in all areas of the country, the demand tends to be higher among urban areas, where the population density is higher.
 Another point concerning demand for certain positions is the location of those who might need help the most; for example, the higher elderly population in warmer states, such as Florida and Nevada, might mean better opportunities for those in home health care.

 Landing A Health & Human Services Job